janm31415/jAmpPercussive/README.md

 ### Cowbell/HH/Ride

 If the groove system of jAmp Percussive is followed (see "chance" parameter, "mutate" knob, "vocab." knob), the groove will use a cowbell, or hihat, or ride.
-With this parameter you can control the instrumentation of cowbell / hihat / ride.
+With this parameter you can control the instrumentation.

 ### Space

 If the groove system of jAmp Percussive is followed (see "chance" parameter, "mutate" knob, "vocab." knob), then you can control the spacing or groove density with this parameter.

+## straight / shuffle

+Switch between straight groove and shuffle groove.
+The switch from straight to shuffle will be made at the end of the current pattern.

+## regular / halftime

+If the groove system of jAmp Percussive is followed (see "chance" parameter, "mutate" knob, "vocab." knob), then the underlying groove system can follow a halftime or a regular groove.

+## glitch / mutate / overwrite

+Let's assume a given step will be mutated (see "mutate" knob).
+Then three options are available:
+  -  glitch: the current step is mutated, but the mutation is not stored.
+So next time we arrive here in the pattern we have the original setting again.
+  -  mutate: the current step is mutated, and the system remembers the mutation, but the mutation is not written in the sequencer.
+Next time we arrive here in the pattern, we hear the mutation again.
+But the sequencer still remembers our original setting.
+  -  overwrite: the current step is mutated, and the mutation is written in the sequencer.

+## solo algorithm dropdown

+## manual / sequential / random

+  - manual : play patterns in manual mode.
+The pattern that is currently active will be played.
+  - sequential: play patterns sequentially.
+  - random: play patterns in random order.

 ## Channels view